All Episodes

 In 2005, and it had nothing to do with Russia.

-See, people wonder how we think we don't talk politics, and here we are, and that we're not slugging each other.
+Look, people wonder how we think we don't talk politics, and here we are, and that we're not slugging each other.

-All right, we gotta take a break.
+All right, we've got to take a break.

-We'll come back more with Sally Cohn on the other side Amazon.com, Hannity.com, bookstores everywhere.
+We'll come back more with Sally Cohn on the other side, Amazon.com, Hannity.com, bookstores everywhere.

-It's called The Opposite of Hate, a Field Guide to Repairing Our Humanity.
+And as we continue with Sally Cohn, the brand new book she's written, it's called The Opposite of Hate, a Field Guide to Repairing Our Humanity.

 It's on Amazon.com, Hannity.com, bookstores everywhere.